ADEL-MAHMOUD10/Dashboard_SubTranscribe/README.md

 - **User Accounts**: Create accounts to save and manage your transcription history
 - **Customizable Settings**: Personalize your experience through the settings page
 - **File Management**: Easily view, download, and delete your transcription files
+- **Background Processing**: Heavy tasks are processed in the background using Redis & RQ
+- **Docker Support**: Fully containerized application for easy deployment
 - **Responsive Design**: Works seamlessly across desktop, tablet, and mobile devices

 ## Pages